system-zero/system-zero/data/docs/zs.md

     Note that quite possible there are combinations that maybe violate
     expectations.
 The semantics are not clear yet.

+  - pipes, e.g.,

+      ls | grep pat

+ - supported redirection (operators):

+   - redirect stdout to a filename

+     command >/filename

+   - redirect stdout to an existing filename (overwrite)

+     command >| /filename

+   - redirect stderr to a filename

+     command 2>/filename

+   - redirect stderr and stdout in a filename

+     command >& /filename

+   - likewise but overwrite existing filename

+     command >&| /filename

+   - redirect stderr to stdout in a pipeline

+     command 2>&1 | next_command

   Readline functionality:
   - History set/load/save